amesoudi/cultural_evolution_ABM_tutorial/README.md

 [![DOI](https://zenodo.org/badge/144488138.svg)](https://zenodo.org/badge/latestdoi/144488138)

-This tutorial shows how to create very simple simulation or agent-based models of cultural evolution in R. It uses the RStudio notebook or RMarkdown (.Rmd) format, allowing you to execute code as you read the explanatory text.
-Each model is contained in a separate RMarkdown file which you should open in RStudio.
-Currently these are:
+This tutorial shows how to create very simple simulation or agent-based models of cultural evolution in R. Currently these are:

 * Model 1: Unbiased transmission
 * Model 2: Unbiased and biased mutation